 Note also that each table can contain any number of rows of data where each row has its own collection of values.
 While some columns may contain identical values each unique primary key will be unique.
 Each class should therefore contain properties for this data using one of the following choices:

 When people say that OO programming is completely different from procedural programming and it requires a totally different way of thinking I'm afraid that they are completely wrong.
 Yes, there are differences, but there are also similarities.
 The differences are not concerned with the code that you write to do stuff, but only how that code is packaged.
-With Procedural languages you can package your code into functions, procedures or subprograms, but with OO languages you can package your code into classes and methods.
+With Procedural languages you can package your code into functions, procedures or subprograms, but with OO languages you can package your code into classes and objects.
 The use of classes then allows for inheritance where a subclass can share code from its superclass.
 In Procedural languages all function/procedure/subprogram names must be unique, whereas in OO languages the same method name may exist in multiple classes, thus providing opportunities for polymorphism.
 Inheritance and Polymorphism are techniques for reusing code that are not available in Procedural languages, and this simple observation leads me to make the following statement:

 Object Oriented programming is exactly the same as Procedural programming except for the addition of encapsulation, inheritance and polymorphism.
 They are both designed around the idea of writing imperative statements which are executed in a linear fashion.
 The commands are the same, it is only the way they are packaged which is different.
 While both allow the developer to write modular instead of monolithic programs, OOP provides the opportunity to write better modules.